googleapis/common-protos-ruby/README.md

       ]
     ```

+1. Update the `CHANGELOG.md`, gem version, and open a release pull request:

+   Review and document the changes in each gem's `CHANGELOG.md` along with the version number in the `gemspec`.
+   Create a PR to review the changes.
+Once it's merged, tag the release with the version number and manually pushing the gem as described below.

-1. Build the gems as usual:
+1. Build & push the gems as usual:

     ```bash
     $ cd googleapis-common-protos-types # or googleapis-common-protos